SoyMilkIsOk/terp-mirror/README.md

   prompts read correctly.
 * **UI rotation** &mdash; Rotate the spinner, prompt, and prize overlays in 90° increments to match cameras that are mounted sideways.
 The camera feed remains upright; only the pop-up UI elements rotate.
-Rotated overlays hug the same top edge as the default layout so the prompt stays near the physical top of the display after you pivot the projector.
+Use the offset controls below to keep text pinned to the physical top edge after rotation.
+* **Wave text X/Y offset** &mdash; Move the red "Cast a Spell / Use the Terpwand" prompt horizontally or vertically (in 5px steps) so it sits flush with the desired edge no matter how the projector is rotated.
+* **Prize text X/Y offset** &mdash; Reposition the transparent red "YOU WIN" banner that appears after a roll so it frames your prize zone perfectly even when the UI is rotated.
 * **Min contour area** &mdash; Ignore blobs smaller than this number of pixels.
 * **Min circularity** &mdash; Reject candidates whose contour circularity (`4πA / P²`) falls below the threshold.
 Rounder hands or props score closer to